Henry Saiz: Career

-Accolades have also followed releases.
-His own label, Natura Sonoris, won ‘Best Label’ of 2011 by DJ Magazine and his standout remix of Guy J’s Lamur brought him his first “Essential New Tune” from Radio 1’s Pete Tong.
-He was invited to mix his own CD compilation for the prestigious Balance series (also in 2011), a process in which he utilised vinyl, cassette, reel-to-reel tapes and over 100 field recordings that he’d recorded as a pre-teen.
+Saiz' own label, Natura Sonoris, won ‘Best Label’ of 2011 by DJ Magazine and his remix of Guy J’s Lamur brought him his first “Essential New Tune” from Radio 1’s Pete Tong.
+The same year, he was invited to mix his own CD compilation for the Balance series, a process in which he utilized vinyl, cassette, reel-to-reel tapes and over 100 field recordings that he’d recorded as a pre-teen.

 Saiz' 2013 debut LP, Reality Is For Those Who Are Not Strong Enough To Confront Their Dreams, features 17 tracks embodying two years of production and recording.
 Fusing melodic-hypnotic house, analogue techno and retro-futuristic pop, written and partly recorded amongst a volcanic backdrop in a remote part of Lanzarote, Henry’s connection with nature and his surroundings plays a huge role in the album’s sonics, according to an interview in Resident Advisor, as well as the many sound recordings that were sent to him via his website – Henry asked his followers to send him sampled noises personal to them in a forward-thinking move to incorporate his fans into the album.
 The title of the album is a mixed quotation of contemporary philosopher Slavoj Žižek's in his psychoanalytic documentary, The Pervert's Guide to Cinema.

 A few years later, Saiz began to crowdfund a kickstarter program, this time conceptualizing and co-producing with friends and fellow Spanish musicians Eloy Serrano and Luis Deltell under the title Henry Saiz & Band.
 They intended to travel across the globe to record synthesizers and create an audiovisual album featuring videos from the landscape.
 Securing 813 backers, the group exceeded their fundraising goal in the summer of 2016.
 By autumn of the same year, the group began their international journey to each of the seven continents, drawing inspiration from the local or indigenous persons and cultures of the land, the natural environment and music and field recordings to create and produce their tracks.
 Originally scheduled to release in mid-2017, Human was released in 2018.

 When quarantining began during the COVID-19 pandemic in 2020, Saiz started a YouTube series of mixes and sets, first with 'At Home with Henry' and later addended with 'MIRAGE' in order to distinguish two separate mixing styles.
 The former has been chosen to showcase a wide variety of genres, themes and miscellany including and excluding electronic music.
 The latter, set to run typically on weekends, is geared towards clubbing and dance music.

 In late 2022, Saiz announced Henry Saiz & Band would be renamed as Moonlight Wolves, releasing their first single, Gardens By The Bay, in October 2022.